 Your relative may have passed away without having a last will and testament.
 When this happens, the intestacy succession laws found in the Georgia Probate Code will dictate who inherits the assets in the probate estate.
 Whether the deceased person left a surviving spouse is a determining factor, but surviving children, parents, or other relatives can also impact your inheritance.
 Below is a summary of the Georgia intestacy succession laws in various situations.

-Deceased Person Is Survived by a Spouse and/or Descendants
+Deceased Person Is Survived by a Spouse or Descendants

-- Survived by a spouse and descendants: In this case, the surviving spouse and the children will share equally in the probate estate, however, the surviving spouse's share may not be less than one-third of the property in the estate.
+In this case, the surviving spouse and the children will share equally in the probate estate.
+However, the surviving spouse's share may not be less than one-third of the property in the estate.
 In this situation, if the deceased person is survived by a spouse and one child, each will inherit one-half of the probate estate.
 However, the spouse will receive one-third of the probate estate if the deceased person is survived by a spouse and four children, and the children will equally divide the remaining two-thirds between themselves.

 In this case, the surviving spouse will inherit the deceased spouse's entire probate estate.

 Deceased Person Is Not Survived by a Spouse or Descendants

 Here is what will happen under the Georgia intestacy laws if the deceased person is not survived by a spouse, children, grandchildren, great-grandchildren, or any other descendants.

-- Survived by brothers and/or sisters or descendants of brothers and/or sister and no parents: The deceased person's brothers and/or sisters and the descendants of deceased brothers and/or sisters will inherit the probate estate.
-If any brothers and/or sisters are predeceased, their share is distributed to their children, the nieces, and nephews of the decedent, per stirpes.
+The deceased person's brothers or sisters and the descendants of deceased brothers or sisters will inherit the probate estate.
+If any brothers or sisters are predeceased, their share is distributed to their children, the nieces, and nephews of the decedent, per stirpes.

 In the unlikely circumstance that the deceased person is not survived by any family members as described above, then the entire probate estate will escheat to the State of Georgia.